okgrow/guides/processes/development/new-app-setup/README.md

       2. Add DNS records
       3. Edit `MAILGUN_*` env vars to contain the info for the verified domain (instead of the sandbox domain).
     1. If you are configuring dynos Heroku requires a `Procfile` where you specify the startup process commands.
 Here is a basic meteor example [Procfile](procfile-example)

+## Galaxy setup

+ TODO....

+# AWS setup

 1. Set up AWS account
   1. Client creates root account and gives us temporary password
   1. Set custom IAM login domain
   1. Create IAM user for each developer
     1. Add 2-factor auth (MFA)
     1. Attach AdministratorAccess policy
     1. Ask client to change root account password and add MFA
 1. Create AWS Route 53 Health Check with alert for the production hostname (not the *.herokuapp.com hostname)
     1. Add ?ping=aws to monitoring URL